NikolasE/intrinsic_calibration_ceres/readme.md

 This focal length is then used to estimate the initial pose for all views.
 This approach works nicely (even though cv::solvePNP is a black box) and creates a suprisingly well initial parameterization, but takes some seconds to set up.

+## Parameterization
+The pose is defined by a position and a 3dof Rodrigues-orientation.
+Intrinsics (fx, fy, cx, cy) are normalized by the image width or height (e.g. cx=cy=0.5) to have the scale of all parameters (poses, intrinsics, distortion) in a similar range.

 ## Comparison to cv::calibrateCamera
 This implementation finds very similar values to cv::calibrateCamera.
 The cause of the deviation is not clear, it would be interesting to find out, if it is only a numerical difference caused by different optimization approaches.
 (We did not look at the original implementation yet to build an independent solution).